A Visit to Kirkcaldy, Scotland

 Online Exclusive

 This video takes us on a walk through the history of spongeware pottery made in Scotland, and a trip to the beach to look for pieces discarded from the Methven Pottery Company in the early 1900s.
-Back in the studio, Nicole and Craig Lind identify some of the pieces and Nicole gives new life to these beautiful shards as jewelry.
+Back in the studio, Nicole and Craig Lind identify some of the pieces and Nicole gives new life to these beautiful pieces as jewelry.
 Watch the Scottish Mudlarking Spongeware video and rewatch the live text chat with Craig and Nicole.

 Gold Beachcombing Club members were invited after the event to a VIP reception with Nicole and Craig on Zoom, where they had the opportunity to talk with Nicole and Craig, learn about resources for identifying sea pottery, and more!